krishraghuram/flaskapp/Notes.md

 			* User Registrations and Email Confirmations
 			* Change Usernames/Passwords and handle Forgotten Passwords
 		* However, unlike flask-login, it is not ORM and DB agnostic.
 The current stable version, v0.6 does not support MongoDB.
 Version 0.9 supports MongoDB, but it is in alpha now.
 Thus, we are going with Flask-Login
+	* Flask-Security is similar to Flask-User and is compatible with Flask-MongoEngine.
+Should have used it instead of Flask-Login.

+3) Flask-Dance and Flask-OAuth